Pante/awesome-java-resources/README.md

 ### Courses/Tutorials/CodeLabs
 * [Roadmap.sh](https://roadmap.sh/java) (Free) - A comprehensive roadmap that contains even more resources for learning Java.

+### Communities
+* [r/learnprogramming](https://www.reddit.com/r/learnprogramming/) - a subreddit for all questions related to programming in any language.
+* [r/learnjava](https://www.reddit.com/r/learnjava/) - a subreddit for resources on learning Java.

 ## Java Fundementals

 ### Articles/Blogs

 ### Books
 * [Effective Java, 3rd Edition](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/) (Paid) - Volt-award winning classic, each chapter consists of several “items” presented in the form of a short, standalone essay that provides specific advice, insight into Java platform subtleties, and updated code examples.